-War is a continuation of politics, and if Stalinist policy, even in the occupied territory where property has been statified, preserves completely its reactionary character, then the war it is conducting is racy at the present time!
+War is a continuation of politics, and if Stalinist policy, even in the occupied territory where property has been statisted, preserves completely its reactionary character, then the war it is conducting is reactionary.
+In that case, the revolutionary proletariat must refuse to give the Kremlin and its army material and military aid.
+It must concentrate all efforts on overturning the Stalinist regime.
+That is not our war!
+Our war is against the counterrevolutionary bureaucracy at the present time!